 Paghman is a town of 120,000 residents, though it seems much smaller than that.
 It was home to several notable historical figures, including King Amanullah Khan, President Hafizullah Amin, and Governor Abdullah Wardak.
 Paghman served as a popular vacation spot for the wealthy of Kabul, and I understand why.
 It boasts a beautiful green landscape and stunning homes.
-If I could choose any place to live in Afghanistan (aside from Arghandeh), it would be Paghman.
+If I could choose any place to live in Afghanistan (aside from nearby Arghandeh), it would be Paghman.

 We drove up a hill overlooking the stunning scenery.
 At the end of the road was some important monument my dad wanted us to see, near a military fort.
 However, two Afghan soldiers were stationed nearby and blocked us from entering because foreign delegates were visiting.
 Earlier that day, the streets of Kabul were stranded and there was a bit of nervous energy.
-We were told it was due to an international conference, and of course that meant there was an increased chance of a suicide attack.
+We were told it was due to an international conference and, of course, that meant there was an increased chance of a suicide attack.
 Thankfully, nothing happened, but the tight security measures had extended all the way to Paghman.

 We turned around and made our way through the town.
 I loved the tree-lined streets everywhere we went, and especially the town center near the Gardens.
 New homes were being constructed throughout the town.
-Again, I suspect corrupt officials found a nice way to spend some of that embezzled aid money.
+I suspect corrupt officials found a nice way to spend some of that embezzled aid money.

 We stopped by a creek, where families sat in private cabanas, sipping tea while the kids kicked their feet in the water.
 In stark contrast with its past as a hotbed of Mujahideen activity during the Soviet war, Paghman was a peaceful oasis and one I’m sure future tourists will enjoy.